smilepant/delete-soft-mongoose/README.md

 ## Issues

-Please use the [issue tracker](https://github.com/yourusername/your-repository/issues) to report any issues.
+Please use the [issue tracker](https://github.com/smilepant/delete-soft-mongoose/issues) to report any issues.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/yourusername/your-repository/tags).

 ## Authors